missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 `verify_switches() → bool`

 Verify that switches states match the hardware.
 Loops through all the switches and queries their hardware states via their platform interfaces and then compares that to the state that MPF thinks the switches are in.
-Throws logging warnings if anything doesn’t match.
+Throws logging warnings if anything doesn't match.
 This method is notification only.
-It doesn’t fix anything.
+It doesn't fix anything.

 `wait_for_any_switch(switches: List[mpf.devices.switch.Switch], state: int = 1, only_on_change=True, ms=0)`